 Hippe, daughter of Chiron the centaur, one day was seduced by Aeolus, grandson of Deucalion.
 To hide the secret of her pregnancy from Chiron she fled into the mountains, where she gave birth to Melanippe.
 When her father came looking for her, Hippe appealed to the gods who changed her into a mare.
 Artemis placed the image of Hippe among the stars, where she still hides from Chiron (represented by the constellation Centaurus), with only her head showing.

 The fourth-magnitude star Alpha Equulei is called Kitalpha from the Arabic meaning ‘the section of the horse’, in reference to the whole constellation.

 In the Chinese constellation system, Alpha Equulei was joined with Beta Aquarii to form Xu (‘emptiness’), a place connected with death and mourning, after which the 11th Chinese lunar mansion was named.
 Between Xu and the 12th mansion, Wēi, were four pairs of stars representing judges or arbiters of different kinds.
 Delta and Gamma Equulei were Sifei (‘deified judge of right and wrong’), while Beta and 9 Equulei were Siwei (‘deified judge of disaster and good fortune’).
-The other two, Silu and Siming, were over the border in adjoining Pegasus.
+The other two, Silu and Siming, judges of rank and life, were over the border in adjoining Pegasus.

 © Ian Ridpath.
 All rights reserved